1-2 tbsp ghee

 1. In a large cast iron skillet (I use a 4 quart cast iron pan) over medium heat, saute onions in ghee until they are softened.
 Add ground beef and brown.
 If you like a meatier version, use 1 1/2 lbs, otherwise, 1 lb is plenty.
 When the ground beef is close to being cooked through, add the garlic.
 When the garlic is aromatic and the ground beef is browned, season with salt, pepper, and 1/2 tbsp of the Essense.

 2. Add the mushrooms, stir to mix, and let cook about five minutes, stirring occassionally.
 Then add cream of mushroom, stock, and tamari.
 Stir to combine.
-Add buttermilk or sour cream and mix well.
-Add the remaining 1/2 tablespoon of Essense, stir, and then reduce heat to low and simmer for about 10 to 20 minutes.
-Just before serving, garnish with parsley.
+Add the remaining 1/2 tablespoon of Essense, stir, and then reduce heat to low.
+Add buttermilk or sour cream and mix well and simmer for about 10 to 15 minutes.
+Just before serving, garnish with parsley (optional).

 If you would like your sauce a little thicker, after adding the Essense in Step 2, you could add a little arrowroot powder that you've mixed in cold water in a separate small glass or bowl.
 Don't add it all at once though, but rather drizzle it over the mixture and gently stir.
 It may become thick enough without adding it all.
 I have made it with the arrowroot and without and it is good both ways, although I usually just go without because it's easier.